Replace Missing Teeth

 Dental Implant Involves The Following Steps :

-- 1.Intra oral digital video scan of the area of missing teeth in the mouth.
+- A scan is taken of the missing teeth and your mouth.

-- 3.3D plan of the implant type and location in the mouth.
+- A 3D plan of the implant type and location in the mouth is created.

-- 4.Implant placement in the mouth using a 3D planned surgical guide.
+- The implant is placed in your mouth using a 3D planned surgical guide.

-- 6.Place a custom made connector and ceramic crown on to the implant.
+- A custom-made connector and ceramic crown are placed on the implant.